weblearn22/ERPscanr/docs/index.md

 # Introduction

-This is the website for the ERP-SCANR project.
-ERP-SCANR is an 'automated meta-analysis' of the literature, specifically of work that uses and studies event-related potentials (ERPs).
+ERP-SCANR is an 'automated meta-analysis' of the scientific literature on the topic of event-related potentials (ERPs).

 ## Motivation